 Also known as container gardening, growing vegetables in metal containers is a trending way to keep a small and mobile garden.

-Since they are versatile and prove to be a successful planting pot, metal containers make for a wonderful vegetable garden.
+Since they are versatile and are a successful planting pot, metal containers make for a wonderful vegetable garden.
 For example, galvanized metal tubs can be used as plant pots and are a good match with the rustic exterior decor.

 While growing vegetables in metal containers is a common practice, it is vital to understand which plants grow best in those types of containers and the best process to garden them.